Are you a Canadian investor looking to invest in the US stock market?

 iShares NASDAQ-100 Index ETF (CAD-Hedged) (XQQ) uses currency hedging to provide you with relative stability when it comes to investment returns by eliminating currency exchange rate volatility.

-iShares XQQ ETF is a hugely popular ETF, boasting an AUM of $1.62 billion at writing.
+iShares XQQ ETF is a hugely popular ETF, boasting an AUM of $1.62 billion at the time of writing.

-The fund comes at a higher cost than many others listed in this guide, with an MER of 0.39%. iShares XQQ ETF allocates 50.69% of its assets to the IT industry, 16.55% to the consumer discretionary industry, and 16.01% to the communications sector.
+The fund comes at a higher cost than many others listed in this guide due to its hedging. iShares XQQ ETF allocates 50.69% of its assets to the IT industry, 16.55% to the consumer discretionary industry, and 16.01% to the communications sector.

 Invesco NASDAQ-100 Index ETF (QQC) seeks to provide you with investment returns based on the performance of companies that are a part of the NASDAQ-100 Index.